-As the group's major businesses are sited in Hong Kong, there is not any significant issue in sourcing water for daily operations.
+In terms of water usage, the group does not encounter any significant issue in sourcing water for daily operations, as its major businesses are sited in Hong Kong.
 Nevertheless, the group sees water as a valuable resource to conserve.
 In this endeavor, the group is devoted to reducing the use of water through adopting water reduction practices and upgrading water-efficient fixtures.
-The group also actively promotes water efficient practices and is committed to enhancing the awareness of water conservation among its staff, contractors and customers.
+The group also actively promotes water efficient practices and advocates responsible consumption behavior among its staff, contractors and customers.